The Bird of Morning is my first collection of poems.

 is a collection of edgy, melancholic, sexually explicit, traumatic, dark, socio-political, uncomfortable and often shockingly visceral poetry.

-This book of poetry is, her book of poetry.. a reflection of a life less ordinary
+This book of poetry is, her book of poetry.. a reflection of a life less ordinary. can be found on South London Books

 Just can’t put my finger on it.
 But he continues to answer my question with the words, “That’s ok, that’s ok, that’s alright”.
 He answers that it’s alright to commit suicide.
 As he walks away I remember his bottom lip was over the top one, just how hairy he was.
 He skips along with long arms, just like a child with her skipping rope.
-Then I realise the monkeys have taken over the zoo.
+Then i relize the monkey have taken over the Zoo

 Poems and illustrations by CamTan Ringel, aka CT within poetry circuits in London and Stockholm.